nagyistge/egeo.sample/readme.md

 This is a sample application to show how to create an UI quickly and with ease using the Egeo UI Kit and the Egeo Base Framework.

+This sample includes the Sass True Framework as well as the Karma and Jasmine frameworks installed and working.
+Do you also have surfire-reports and lcov reports about the test coverage.
+Once you launch npm run test, you can see a new folder in */dist/*, called *test-coverage* where you can find the reports.

 ## How to install Egeo as a dependency of your project

 If you work with Npm or Bower, the only thing to do is to configure the Github project of Egeo as a git repository as it shown below: